harness/developer-hub/release-notes/continuous-delivery.md

   For more information, go to [Permissions inheritance logic from containerized step groups to steps](/kb/continuous-delivery/articles/configuration-inheritance-stepgroup-step/).

 - You can create a multi-phase workflow that progressively deploys your new instances to a new ASG incrementally using the ASG Phased Deploy step when creating a Canary deployment.
-Currently, this feature is behind the feature flag, ``.
-Contact [Harness Support](mailto:support@harness.io) to enable the feature.
 For more information, go to [Canary phased deployment](/docs/continuous-delivery/deploy-srv-diff-platforms/aws/asg-tutorial/#canary-phased-deployment).

 #### Limitations